Updated April 2026

 • Comprehensive cover is essential when the motorhome is your primary residence

-• Comprehensive cover with agreed value protects your investment
+• Comprehensive cover with agreed value protects your investment on extended trips

-🚐 Rental Fleet
+🚐 Rental / Commercial Use

-• Standard personal policies do not cover rental or commercial use
+• Standard personal policies do not cover rental or commercial use of your motorhome

 • Specialist commercial motorhome insurance is required for rental operations

-NZ Motorhome Insurance Providers
+Australian Motorhome Insurance Providers

 Provider Cover Types Online Quotes Best For

-AA Insurance Comp, TPFT, TP All-rounder
+AAMI Comp, TPFT, TP All-rounder

-AMI Comp, TPFT, TP Multi-policy
+Allianz Comp, TPFT, TP Multi-policy

-State Comp, TPFT, TP Bundling
+Budget Direct Comp, TPFT, TP Competitive pricing

-Tower Comp, TPFT, TP Competitive pricing
+Suncorp Comp, TPFT, TP Bundling

-Vero Comp, TPFT Broker only High-value motorhomes
+QBE Comp, TPFT Broker only High-value motorhomes

 Disclaimer: Features and cover options may change.
 Always verify motorhome-specific cover availability and details directly with the provider.
 Report an error.